qgis/QGIS-Enhancement-Proposals/QEP-8-geometry_redesign.rst

 The mmsql geometry standard describes some features not supported by the current geometry class:

-- Curved geometries (circles)
+- Curved geometries (circular arcs
-- Compound types (compoundcurve, geometrycollection)
+- Compound types (compoundcurve, curvepolygon, geometrycollection)
 - Z-coordinates
 - M-coordinates (e.g. used for linear referencing)